FabsCR/FabsCR/README.md

 - 🇨🇷 I'm a 20-year-old from Costa Rica
 - 👨🏻‍💻 Currently in my seventh semester studying a Bachelor's Degree in Computer Science
 - 📶 In addition, starting a Bachelor's Degree in Business Management
+- 🎶 Passionate about music, a true melomaniac who appreciates high-fidelity sound quality as an audiophile
 - 🌐 Check my [Personal Software Portfolio](https://www.fabs.live/)
 - 🔎 You can find more about me on [LinkedIn](https://www.linkedin.com/in/fabian-fdez/)
 - 📫 How to reach me: [fabian.jose.fdez.fdez@gmail.com](mailto:fabian.jose.fdez.fdez@gmail.com)